syngit-org/syngit-provider-github/README.md

 # syngit-external-provider-github

-An addon to use Github functionalities into Syngit
+An addon to use Github functionalities into Syngit.